Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Introduction

-With the development of Artificial Intelligence (AI), computer-assisted diagnosis system can effectively avoid many of the above problems and help doctors improve the accuracy and efficiency of diagnosis.
-However, for automatic melanomas recognition, lesion segmentation as a fundamental component remains a challenging task \cite{r7,r8}.
+With the development of Artificial Intelligence, the computer-assisted diagnosis system can effectively avoid many of the above problems and help doctors improve the accuracy and efficiency of diagnosis.
+For automatic melanomas recognition, however, lesion segmentation as a fundamental component remains a challenging task \citep{abbas2013pattern,yuan2017automatic}.
 First, most melanomas consist of various colors from shades of brown to black, the size and shape of the lesions are also significantly distinct.
-Second, the contrast between the boundary part of lesion and the normal skin is low and the difference is not obvious, which increases the difficulty of segmentation.
-At last, some artifacts including hair, ruler marks and color calibration also affect the accuracy of recognition.
-Fig. \ref{fig:1} shows some actual dermoscopy image examples with various lesion areas.
+Second, the contrast between the boundary part of the lesion and the normal skin is low and the difference is not obvious, which increases the difficulty of segmentation.
+At last, some artifacts including hair, ruler marks, and color calibration also affect the accuracy of recognition.
+Figure \ref{fig:1} shows some actual dermoscopy image examples with various lesion areas.

-Over the past decade, large numbers of automatic analysis algorithms for skin lesion segmentation have been proposed \cite{r10,r11,r12,r13}, which can be roughly classified into three categories: thresholding-based \cite{r10}, edge-based \cite{r11} and region-based methods \cite{r14}.
-Although these methods improve the accuracy of automated lesion recognition through extracting pixel or region features, they still have some common defects: 1) low-level hand-crafted features (e.g. color, texture) restrict the performance of prediction in that other available information in the original image is neglected.
-2) The robustness to artifacts, image quality and contrast is low, which heavily depends on effective pre-processing.
+Over the past decade, large numbers of automatic analysis algorithms for skin lesion segmentation have been proposed \citep{ganster2001automated,chung2000segmenting,xie2013automatic,tang2009multi}, which can be roughly classified into three categories: thresholding-based \citep{ganster2001automated}, edge-based \citep{chung2000segmenting}, and region-based methods \citep{yuan2009narrow}.
+Although these early attempts improve the accuracy of automatic lesion recognition through extracting pixel or region features, they still have some common defects: (1) low-level hand-crafted features (\emph{e.g.} color, texture) restrict the performance of prediction in that other available cues in the original image are neglected.
+(2) The robustness to artifacts, image quality, and contrast is low, which heavily depends on effective pre-processing.